adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

     Figure 2: Structure of the Jacobian of a tiny convolutional layer.
 </div>

-As a motivating example against **materialized Jacobians**, let's take a look at the a tiny convolutional layer.
+As a motivating example against **materialized Jacobians**, let's take a look at a tiny convolutional layer.
 We assume a convolutional filter of size $5 \times 5$, as well as a single input and a single output channel.
 An input of size $28 \times 28 \times 1$ results in a $576 \times 784$ Jacobian, the structure of which is shown in figure 2.
 Computing it would be highly memory inefficient, as $96.8\%$ of all entries are zero.